hossamzee/geoqassim/readme.md

 - Do the liking to the news and make sure that the visitor cannot like a news twice.
 - Do the printing of any page or any news (no need for printing).
 - Prepare database seeds for inserting the values of news, pages, etc.
+- Check form with the attribute files, they maybe do not need it.
+- Update the main album photo, in a good way of course.

 # Future Imporvements
 - Google Analytics implementing.